To build the right website for your business, you must know the various types of websites and the elements that set each one apart.

 You must add your contact information and set up landing pages with different service packages if you sell services on your personal website.

-Think of your personal website as a platform where you can “sell” your skills and expertise.
+Think of your personal website as a platform to “sell” your skills and expertise.

 Thus, ensure you include these elements.